Khaled-Janada/pfs-mcdm/README.md

 ***
 ## How to use?

-The decision matrix can be provided as a 2D array like of tuples.
+The decision matrix can be provided as a 2D array-like of tuples.
 Each tuple represents a pythagorean fuzzy number $(\mu, \nu)$.
-The weights of the  criteria are provided as an array like of floats.
+The weights of the  criteria are provided as an 1D array-like of floats.
 Weights are normalized to sum to 1.
-Optionally, alternatives names can be used.
+Optionally, the `aternatives` argument can be used to provide alternatives' names.

 The output solution is a pandas `DataFrame`